ChackDan/PStemp/Set-AzureRmServiceFabricSettings.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmServiceFabricSettings** can add ServiceFabric settings to the cluster
+Use **Set-AzureRmServiceFabricSettings** to add or update ServiceFabric settings in the cluster.

 ## EXAMPLES